rapiddweller/rapiddweller-benerator-ce/doc/using_relational_databases.md

 Bergmann') might have different 'technical' ids (primary keys of value e.g. 10 or 1000) in different databases.
 Thus, you need to provide Benerator with a description, which technical id relates to which business id in which database.

-There are several alternatives available, so I start with one of the simplest and most widely used in order to give you an overview of the approach and then provide you with a complete list of possibilites.
+There are several alternatives available: Let us start with one of the simplest, and most widely used in order to give you an overview of the approach and then provide you with a complete list of possibilities.

 Let's assume the tables ROLE and USER each have a NAME column with unique identifiers.
-In this case, you can apply the unique-key identity mapping ans store it in a file with the suffix .id.xml, e.g. identities.id.xml:
+In this case, you can apply the unique-key identity mapping and store it in a file with the suffix .id.xml, e.g. identities.id.xml:

 ```xml
 <?xml version="1.0" encoding="UTF-8"?>